 Another issue is whether the guitar will hold its tune.
 If you don’t know how to play or tune a guitar, don’t worry about it.
 Ask the salesperson to tune the guitar for you, and to play it a bit.
 Listen to the intonation of the guitar to get a feel for the tone.
 Pay attention after they have played a few songs to see if they are going back and constantly re-tuning.
 If they are, it may be a good indicator that the guitar is having difficulty holding its tune.

 Even though picks are fairly cheap compared to your first guitar, they are a crucial part of your rig.
 Buying the pick that will fit your guitar and style of playing is simple, but important.
+After you gained some more confidence, I’d recommend you to try different types of guitar picks and see how they affect your tone and the way you play.

 The most important thing that you can do is research.
 Do your homework.
 Use all your resources.